 Yeah.
 Holiday gift giving can be challenging.
 But wait a sec, should diabetes even come into the holiday gift-giving thought process at all?

-All of this got me wondering: Under what circumstances is it kosher to give a diabetes-related holiday gift to someone with diabetes?
+So under what circumstances is it kosher to give a diabetes-related holiday gift to someone with diabetes?
 Does it make a difference if the giver is a sugar-normal or a fellow PWD (person with diabetes)?
 Parent or peer?
 What about the giftee’s age?
 And how might the choice of gift affect the equation?

-We then queried some well-known PWDs in our DOC for their feedback on how they’d react to D-stuff under their trees, in their stockings, or arriving on their door steps.
+We then queried some outspoken folks in the online diabetes community for feedback on how they’d react to these categories of D-stuff appearing under their trees, in their stockings, or arriving on their doorsteps.

 But to reduce the risk, he has another test to offer: “I would suggest the Who Benefits? test when trying to decide if a practical gift is appropriate.
 If there’s any chance that you, as the gift giver, will benefit from the gift, proceed with extreme caution.”

 Still, functional gifts can be a big score.
 D-advocate and blogger Kelly Kunik says that one of the best diabetes Christmas gifts she ever received was a gym membership given to her by her mother.
 “It wasn’t specifically for my diabetes, it was because I wanted and needed to work out.
 I really appreciated (and used) that gift!”

-The American Association of Diabetes Eductors’ on-staff educator Joanne Rinker says, “Diabetes themed gifts can be a thoughtful option for people with diabetes, but it definitely depends on the individual.”
-She suggests “to be sensitive to this, consider running a handful of diabetes related gift ideas by your family or friends to see if they are of interest.
+Over at the Association of Diabetes Care and Education Specialists, on-staff educator Joanne Rinker says, “Diabetes-themed gifts can be a thoughtful option for people with diabetes, but it definitely depends on the individual.”
+She suggests “to be sensitive to this, consider running a handful of diabetes-related gift ideas by your family or friends to see if they are of interest.
 If they aren’t, then that’s your cue to choose a more traditional, non-diabetes-themed gift.”